Who is it for?

 You can find more information at UCAS and in the UCAS Handbook.

-Please note that you can only apply for either the BSc (Hons) Accounting and Finance with Foundation Year (N3N4) or the BSc (Hons) Accounting and Finance degree (NN43).
+Please note that you can only apply for either the BSc (Hons) Accounting and Finance Foundation Year (N3N4) or the BSc (Hons) Accounting and Finance degree (NN43).
 When we review your application, we will decide which course you are most suited for based on your predicted or obtained results.

 Terms and conditions